Find your passion! Discover your future!

 Denoted by an F in the first letter of the delivery code (e.g., FS, FA, FP).

-Students and the instructors to be present in the same physical location for class time, either in a classroom, lecture theatre or another learning environment.
+Students and the instructors are present in the same physical location for class time, in a classroom, lecture theatre or another learning environment.

 Online